Ultrabooks are a getting more and more popular these days, but some of you might find the many 13.3-inch options too small for daily use.

 Like I said before, the Dell XPS 14 is not really a laptop meant for extremely complicated tasks, that’s why it will become a little bit hot and noisy when pushed, when rendering videos or running games for instance.
 On the other hand, you’ll hardly have any issues with temperatures or noise during the average daily use and I’m sure that’s what you’ll use this laptop most for.

 The speakers, placed on the underbelly, behind that front plastic grill, are actually quite good on this laptop.
-However, they can be easily obstructed when used on bedsheets or on your lap, when traveling, and that will mess with the overall sound quality.
+However, they can be easily muffled when using the laptop on a bedsheet or on your lap, and that can greatly hinder the overall sound quality.

 As for prices, the Dell XPS 14 will start at about 1100 US dollars for the base config, which is pretty close to the one we’ve tested here.

-Also, this article curates a list of shops that tend to offer price cuts on the DELL XPS 14, so you might want to have a look at it as well.
+on the DELL XPS 14, so you might want to have a look at it as well. this article curates a list of shops that tend to offer price cuts

 All in all, the Dell XPS 14 is an interesting laptop.
 Like most XPSs, build quality and aesthetics are some of its greatest assets, next to the comfortable keyboard and trackpad.
 And the battery life is something that sets this particular unit apart from most of the competitors.